nikoruhe54/FanduelAlgorithm/README.md

             Int64 totalsalary = 0;
             double totalpoints;

+            //this is the bruteforce engine.
+Cycle through all the players checking each one for salary cap
+            //requirements and optimized point projections

             for (int a = 0; a < QBtot; a++)
             {
                 for (int b = 0; b < RBtot; b++)